 2. Cheng Ching Lake Exotic Marine Life Museum 澄清湖海洋奇珍園

 This museum was originally an anti-nuclear bunker, and later converted into an aquarium.
 There a quite a few rare species here, so its worth it to check out if you have time.
-Pictured above is the largest fish in the whole aquarium.

 Price: You will have to an additional fee to enter the aquarium.
 Adults are 200 NT, children 150 NT, and Kaohsiung Residents are 100 NT.